pranav2620/financial_time_series_analysis/README.md

 <img src="reports/figures/volatility_clustering.png" width="700">
 </p>

 Financial time series often exhibit **volatility clustering**, where periods of high market volatility are followed by more volatile periods.
-This phenomenon is clearly visible when plotting **squared returns over time**, a common technique used in quantitative finance and risk modeling.
+This phenomenon becomes visible when plotting **squared returns over time**, a common technique used in quantitative finance and risk modeling.

+---

 ## Spread vs Trade Intensity

 <p align="center">